adamchel/stitch-js-sdk/stitch_sdks.rst

        * (REQUIRED)
        *
        * The type of this user ("normal" for normal users, or "server" for users
-       * authenticated using the server API key authentication provider.
+       * authenticated using the server API key authentication provider).
        */
       userType: string (or UserType enum)